Lucian Freud: Personal life and death

 In the 1940s, Freud and fellow artists Adrian Ryan and John Minton were in a homosexual love triangle.
-After an affair with Lorna Garman, in 1948 Freud married his niece Kitty Garman, the illegitimate daughter of sculptor Jacob Epstein and socialite Kathleen Garman.
-They had two daughters, Annabel Freud and the poet Annie Freud, before their marriage ended in 1952.
+After an affair with Lorna Wishart, in 1948 Freud married Lorna's niece, Kitty Garman, the daughter of sculptor Jacob Epstein and socialite Kathleen Garman, born before they were married.
+Lucian and Kitty Freud had two daughters, Annabel Freud and the poet Annie Freud, before their marriage ended in 1952.
 Kitty Freud, later known as Kitty Godley (after her marriage in 1955 to economist Wynne Godley), died in 2011.